 Tips for making cheesecake

-To ensure the cheesecake texture comes out smooth, fluffy and creamy, use a stand mixture or a hand-held mixture, mix the cheesecake ingredients on medium high speed for 20 minutes.
+- combine the ricotta cheesecake ingredients in a large bowl and take the time to beat it up well so that the mixture achieves the perfect consistency.
+To ensure the cheesecake texture comes out smooth, fluffy and creamy, use a stand mixture or electric hand mixture, whisk the cheesecake ingredients on medium high speed for 20 minutes.
 Yes, it is a little time consuming and a lot of beating.
 But again – WORTH IT! 😉

 Since we are in fact in November, a.k.a. holiday season, check out these other fun desserts to make this holiday!